EmiCastro01/AYED_TP_FINAL/README.md

 Because every router takes just one packet from entry gate on every cycle, and every channel has more than 1 of band width, so, on one cycle, the packets is pop out of the queue.

+## Adjacency Matrix is used twice

+On reset, adjacency Matrix is randomly load with costs (band width), this is the same address memory that is used to load congestion on the net.
+Costs are stored on every router-neighbor connection once (on reset).
+Anyways, user can display it with debug-mode of Simulator.